dogoncouch/logdissect/docs/README-API.md

 - `tstamp` - a 6 digit string, with optional decimal point and fractional seconds.
 - `numeric_date_stamp` a string with format `YYYYmmddHHMMSS[.ffffff]` (not set for standard converter)

-`logdissect.util` contains the following datestamp converters:
+`logdissect.utils` contains the following datestamp converters:

 - `standard` - standard syslog datestamps
 - `nodate` - timestamps with no date